kedacore/keda-docs/content/concepts/authentication/content.md

   sticky = true
 +++

 Often a scaler will require authentication or secrets and config to check for events.

-KEDA provides a few secure patterns to add authentication to a `ScaledOjbect`.
+KEDA provides a few secure patterns to manage authentication flows:

+- Configure authentication per `ScaledObject`
+- Re-use credentials or delegate authentication with `TriggerAuthentication`

-## Referencing secrets and config maps
+## Defining secrets and config maps on ScaledObject

 Some metadata parameters will not allow resolving from a literal value, and will instead require a reference to a secret, config map, or environment variable defined on the target container.